frankchen76/SPFx-DI/di/README.md

 * 1.0.0: rename to @ezcode/spfx-di
 * 1.0.1: updated homepage to point to right github repo
 * 1.0.2: updated context from WebPartContext to generic in IServiceBase.
 It allows to pass different type context other than WebPartContext, such as ServiceScope.
+* 1.0.3: fixed a constructor issue.
+* 1.0.4: fixed a issue at constructor